Creating a Transition

 Unit

-Schedule transition to execute on a delayed period of time after the record enters the state.
-Specify the unit in the Unit field and the amount of time in the Delay field.
+Schedule the transition to run after a delay that occurs after the record enters the state.
+Specify the time unit in the Unit field and the amount in the Delay field.

-You can use these options even if the trigger type is not Scheduled.
+You can use these options even if the trigger type isn't set to Scheduled.

 For more information, see Scheduling a Transition.